 The NGO Refugee Youth created APOW (Amazing People of the World), a local project that operates in Croydon, London.
 Young refugees currently living in the UK have a regular space where to develop new skills and to enjoy weekly workshops including all sorts of creative activities, from poetry and painting, to drama, dance and photography.
 APOW is a cross-cultural group where everyone can organise games, prepare food, exchange experiences and make friends while feeling part of a stable environment.
 Creativity offers concrete possibilities and a process of personal empowerment in such a complex reality.
-Each activity is organised ‘with’ and ‘for’ the young people, being all engaged through Participatory Action Research methods and wishing to conduct positive changes within the development of their community.
-APOW is inspiring given that it actively represents how should look like an accessible education for all through empathy, trust and respect!
-Support the team!
+Each activity is organised ‘with’ and ‘for’ the young people, being all engaged through Participatory Action Research methods (PAR) and wishing to conduct positive changes within the development of their community.
+APOW is inspiring given that it actively represents how should look like an accessible education for all to then aspire, as citizens, to a better integration in the UK.

 Posted: December 20th, 2016

 Protest for Education